 You’ve packed your bags.
 Tickets are booked.
 Now comes the tricky part — how will you stay online once you land?

 That’s where the real question begins: eSIM vs Pocket WiFi — which one actually works better when you’re on the move?
+This article compares eSIM and Pocket WiFi options for travelers in Europe, helping you decide which is best for your trip.

 Both do the job.
 But they work differently.
 If you choose wrong, you might end up paying extra, losing connection midway, or carrying unnecessary gadgets throughout your trip.